EasyJet cancels flights as airports face staff shortages – Daily Business

 The number of passengers travelling through Edinburgh airport in 2020 and 2021 fell dramatically, from nearly 15 million to three million, with the airport reduced to a virtual standstill due to Covid restrictions.

-Gordon Dewar, Chief Executive of Edinburgh Airport, said: “It is inevitable there will be some queues and disruption as the recovery begins and we take the first steps to normality.”
+Gordon Dewar, chief executive of Edinburgh Airport, said: “It is inevitable there will be some queues and disruption as the recovery begins and we take the first steps to normality.”

 The airport is predicting numbers will more than treble in one year and that surge in growth and the tough recruitment markets are two of the factors involved.
 Other contributing issues are differing COVID entry requirements, security preparation and passengers returning to travel for the first time since the pandemic.